Which is the first name that crosses your mind when you hear about a wax museum? Madame Tussauds, probably!

 Location: Penn Quarter Area 1001 F St NW, Washington, DC 20004

-Madame Tussauds DC museum hosted America’s 16th president, Abraham Lincoln, as the first figure to see on entering the museum.
+Madame Tussauds DC Museum hosted America’s 16th president, Abraham Lincoln, as the first figure to enter the museum.
 This Madame Tussauds in DC was located near the Ford’s Theatre, where Lincoln was shot.
-So, Madame Tussauds DC seemed to be paying homage to the former president among other presidents in US history.
+Madame Tussauds DC seemed to be paying homage to the former president among other presidents in US history.

 3. The Must-See Wax Figures in the Museum

 I) Political Figures:

 - George Washington